GonzaloGDV/GonzaloGDV/README.md

 # Hi, I'm Gonzalo! 👋

 <p align="justify">
-I have graduated as full-stack developer from Soy Henry.
-During Henry's bootcamp, I learned JavaScript, PostgreSQL, Express, React, Node.js, Redux, HTML, CSS, Sequelize, Git and SQL.
+I graduated as full-stack developer from Soy Henry last July.
+My stack is PERN.
 I am currently looking for a tech job.
 I would love to work in a company where I could apply my knowledge and new learned skills.
 I have business background with a Bachelor of Administration from Universidad Nacional de Cuyo, Argentina.
 </p>

 ### ⚡ One line that describes me best?
-I am father of one, vegan🌱, enthusiastic runner and amateur chess player.
+I am father of a teenager, vegan🌱, enthusiastic runner and amateur chess player.

 ### 📫 How to reach me:
 - gonzalogdv@gmail.com